Aliases for LBP Gene

 GeneCards Summary for LBP Gene

 LBP (Lipopolysaccharide Binding Protein) is a Protein Coding gene.
-Diseases associated with LBP include toxic pneumonitis and mesenteric lymphadenitis.
-Among its related pathways are IL6-mediated signaling events and Immune System.
-GO annotations related to this gene include receptor binding and lipopolysaccharide binding.
+Diseases associated with LBP include Toxic Pneumonitis and Alcoholic Hepatitis.
+Among its related pathways are IL-6 signaling pathway and Cytokine production by Th17 cells in CF (Mouse model).
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and lipopolysaccharide binding.
 An important paralog of this gene is BPI.

 Plays a role in the innate immune response.
 Binds to the lipid A moiety of bacterial lipopolysaccharides (LPS), a glycolipid present in the outer membrane of all Gram-negative bacteria (PubMed:7517398, PubMed:24120359).
 Acts as an affinity enhancer for CD14, facilitating its association with LPS.
 Promotes the release of cytokines in response to bacterial lipopolysaccharide (PubMed:7517398, PubMed:24120359).